 We delegate certain property management services, such as cleaning services, greening services and repair and maintenance services, to independent third-party subcontractors.
-In 2019, 2020 and 2021, our subcontracting costs amounted to approximately RMB58.5 million, RMB101.2 million and RMB175.6 million, respectively, representing approximately 22.1%, 31.3% and 40.4% of our total cost of sales for the same periods, respectively.
+In 2018, 2019 and 2020 and for the ten months ended October 31, 2020 and 2021, our subcontracting costs amounted to approximately RMB56.5 million, RMB58.5 million, RMB101.2 million, RMB73.2 million and RMB137.3 million, respectively, representing approximately 24.0%, 22.1%, 31.3%, 30.4% and 40.4% of our total cost of sales for the same periods, respectively.
 We select our third-party subcontractors based on factors such as their qualifications, industry reputation, credit, service quality and price competitiveness.
 We also impose internal quality control measures on our subcontractors such as routine internal examination, independent third-party assessment and customer feedback assessment.
 See "Business-Quality Control-Quality Control of Subcontractors" for more information.
 However, we cannot assure you that they will always perform in accordance with our expectations.
 They may act in ways contrary to our or our customers' instructions, their contractual obligations and our quality standards and operational procedures.
 We may also fail to monitor their performance as directly and effectively as with our own employees.
 As a result, we are subject to risks associated with being responsible for any sub-standard performance by our third-party subcontractors, including but not limited to litigation, reputational damage, disruptions to our business, termination or non-renewal of our service agreements and monetary claims from our customers.
 We may also incur extra costs in order to monitor or replace third-party subcontractors which do not perform in accordance with our expectations, or mitigate or compensate damages incurred by such third-party subcontractors.